F-1 Spirit (series): F-1 Spirit: The Way to Formula-1

 There are 16 different tracks for F1 cars.
 As the player wins races, he will be able to play more tracks in the F1 car category.
-To complete the game, you have to win all of the 16 F1 tracks.
+To complete the game, the players must have to win all of the 16 F1 tracks.
 There's a grand total of 21 tracks.
-The first races are the easiest ones: the cars are slow and the enemies do not drive very well.
-But as the player classify for new tracks the difficulty will increase: F1 cars are insanely fast and you will need a great agility to win in F1 tracks.
-Even though they look impossible to control at first, with some practice you can master the Formula 1 cars and win races.
-And if that's not enough, you can always show off your skills in multi player mode.
+The first races are the easiest ones: the cars are slow and the enemies do not drive very well, but as the player classify for new tracks the difficulty will increase: F1 cars are fast and the players will need a great agility to win in F1 race.

 The difficulty level can be set, the race track selected and the number of laps is variable.
 The field includes ready made and custom made cars (the player can select engine, tires, suspension).
 Avoiding the slower cars the player come up to lap can be crucial.
-During a race, you can bump into other cars and into the side boards and other obstacles.
-This will damage your car.
-In every track, there is a pit lane (labeled with the letters "PIT") where you can fuel up and repair your car.
-Top speed will decrease if the engine is damaged.
-This will make you lose time in every lap.
-When you are in the PIT STOP you can hold down the DOWN key to speed up car repairs.
-Fuel intake will be slower, though.
-The fuel consumption is determined by the RPM meter (as in real cars).
-Your car only consumes fuel when you accelerate.
-F1 tracks cannot be won at the first race unless you are an ace driver.
-To win an F1 race, try to memorize each curve and play each race several times to know where to brake and where to accelerate.
+During a race, the players can bump into other cars and into the side boards and other obstacles, but this will damage the player's car.
+In every track, there is a pit lane (labeled with the letters "PIT") where the players can fuel up and repair the car.
+Top speed will decrease if the engine is damaged and the players will lose time in every lap.
+When they are in the PIT STOP they can hold down the DOWN key to speed up car repairs, but the fuel intake will be slower.
+The fuel consumption is determined by the RPM meter (as in real car).
+F1 tracks cannot be won at the first race unless they become an ace driver.
+To win an F1 race, they must memorize each curve and play each race several times to know where to brake and where to accelerate.

-An unlicensed Sega Master System port was released by Zemina in the same year, as F1 스피리트.
+An unlicensed Master System port was released by Zemina in the same year, as F1 스피리트.

 A similar game, Chequered Flag, was released for the arcades in 1988.